LoopKit/looptips/docs/how-to/iob.md

      * Blood glucose is still below or just below target, and
      * Overnight basals were turning off/on.

 So, what will you see after you adjust your basal lower?
-You will see some of the negative IOB disappear and, as a result, the predicted blood glucose curve will not so such an aggressive prediction for a blood glucose rebound.
+You will see some of the negative IOB disappear and, as a result, the predicted blood glucose curve will not show such an aggressive prediction for a blood glucose rebound.

 In this example,  the user's basal rates were lowered across the board.
 All of the basal rates went down about 0.2 U/hr.
 It works out to about a 15% decrease, and is pretty standard adjustment for this user due to her monthly hormone changes.